jscrip/Scrape-Data-in-the-Browser-with-JavaScript/README.md

 * Copy and Paste skills

 ## Helpful Prerequisites:
-* Some working knowledge of JavaScript / TypeScript (ES6)
+* Fundamentals of JavaScript / TypeScript (ES6)
+ * Variables, functions, strings, numbers, arrays, JSON, conditional statements, loops, and using native functions
+* Fundamentals of CSS, CSS Selectors, and/or xpath selectors
-* Experience with using Developer View / Console View
+* Experience with Developer View / Console View in Firefox/Chrome browser
+* Fundamentals of Regular Expressions

 ### In this lesson, you’ll learn how to use JavaScript in the following ways:
 * Extract text and links from HTML elements using CSS selectors